oicr-gsi/shesmu/docs/actnow.md

 Files can contain different kinds of actions.

 The actions in the file are fixed.
-If they need to be updated in anyway, the file can be replaced or edited to include new actions, but Shesmu will never modify the file.
+If they need to be updated in any way, the file can be replaced or edited to include new actions, but Shesmu will never modify the file.